hhvm/user-documentation/hack/async/guidelines.md

 [Lambdas](link to lambdas) can cut down on code verbosity that comes with writing full closure syntax.
 They are quite useful in conjunction with the [async utility helpers](link to utility-functions.md).

+For example, look how the following three ways to accomplish the same thing can be shortened using lambdas.

+@@ guidelines-examples/lambdas.php @@

 ## Use `join` in non-async functions